How to Prevent Moisture Build-Up in Crawl Spaces

 Effective grading conditions include:

-- Soil sloping downward away from the house
+- Soil sloping downward away from the house so rainwater does not pond against the foundation

 - No depressions forming near foundation edges